dasch-swiss/dsp-api/docs/03-apis/api-v1/adding-values.md

 When a value has been successfully created, Knora sends back a JSON with the new value's IRI.
-The value IRI identifies the value and can be used to perform future Knora API V1 operations.
+The value IRI identifies the value and can be used to perform future DSP-API V1 operations.

 The JSON format of the response is described in the TypeScript interface `addValueResponse` in module `addValueFormats`.